Hexawise/hiptest-publisher-service/README.md

-# Hiptest Publisher as a Service
+# HipTest Publisher as a Service

-The goal of this project is to provide an easy to use interface for the [Hiptest Publisher](https://github.com/hiptest/hiptest-publisher) gem that can be used through a web API.
+The goal of this project is to provide an easy-to-use, serverless API for [HipTest Publisher](https://github.com/hiptest/hiptest-publisher) gem.

 ## Getting Started

-This service makes use of Ruby and Sinatra to provide a light weight web app which is also compatible with AWS Lambda.
+This service makes use of [Ruby](https://www.ruby-lang.org/en/) and [Sinatra](http://sinatrarb.com/) to provide a light-weight web API which can be hosted anywhere, but is also compatible with [AWS Lambda](https://aws.amazon.com/lambda/) for serverless usage.

 ### Installing

-You can get the application up and going by using Docker or by running `bundle install` and then `rackup app/config.ru`
+You can get the API up and going locally by using [Docker](https://www.docker.com/) or by running `bundle install` and then `rackup app/config.ru`

 ## Running the tests

 The tests are written with [RSpec](https://github.com/rspec/rspec) and can be run by calling `bundle exec rspec`

-## Endpoints
+## API Endpoints

-There are currently 2 endpoints
+There are currently 2 API endpoints:

 - **/parse** - POST request that expects a gherkin script to be passed as the parameter `script`.
 Will return a binary octet stream of resulting test framework zip file.
 - **/parse_xml** - POST request that expects a Hiptest formatted XML to be passed as the parameter `xml`.
 Will return a binary octet stream of resulting test framework zip file.

-In the case of an error, a response with status code 500 will be returned, with the body containing the error message string.
+In the case of an error, a response with status code `500` will be returned, with the body containing the error message string.

-Both endpoints support `language` and `framework` parameters to specify the Hiptest Publisher language and framework to export as.
+Both endpoints support `language` and `framework` parameters to specify the HipTest Publisher language and framework to export as.
 As of right now, Hiptest Publisher supports:

 - Behat
 - Behave
 - CSharp (Nunit)
-- Cucumber (Groovy, Java, Javascript, Ruby)
+- Cucumber (Groovy, Java, Javascript, Ruby, TypeScript)
 - Groovy (Spock)
 - Java (Espresso / JUnit / TestNg)
 - Javascript (Jasmine, Mocha, Protractor, qUnit)
 - JBehave
-- PHO (PHPUnit, UnitTest)
+- PHP (PHPUnit, UnitTest)
 - Robot Framework
 - Ruby (MiniTest, RSpec)
 - Selenium IDE